 - 2000 Ideology, Politics and Curriculum Change: Reflections on School Geography 2000 Geography Vol 85 (3) 209-220

 Anne joined the Department in 2005 having held Chairs at the Universities of Leeds and Birmingham.
 She was Director of the Department for three years (January 2010 to December 2012) and when not in that post, she was its Director of Research.
 She became Professor Emerita in October 2014.

-Her current research, informed by cultural-historical theory, is based in a University of Oslo study of how elementary school teachers of shy and withdrawn children work successfully with them.
-This research is funded by the Research Council of Norway.
-The research team has been awarded further Research Council funding for a study to start in 2021.
-The new project will examine shy children’s experiences of transitions between lessons in high school and will be the first to take the perspectives of shy children in school.
+Her current research, informed by cultural-historical theory, is based at the University of Oslo.
+The research team has recently completed a Norwegian Research Council study of how elementary school teachers work successfully with shy and withdrawn children.
+The team has been awarded a further four years’ funding to examine shy children’s experiences of transitions between lessons in high school.
 She is currently co-authoring a book with Mariane Hedegaard for Cambridge University Press, where the two authors revisit their own research studies to make a case for a relational pedagogy, based in Vygotskian approaches to emotion, development and learning.
-She is also co-editing, with Helen Bound and Karen Evans, a collection for Taylor and Francis on current approaches to workplace learning.
-Her contribution, with Dorothy Sutherland Olsen, will draw on a study of within workplace transitions as older workers learn to work with new technologies.
+She is also co-editing, with Helen Bound and Karen Evans and Arthur Chia, a collection for Taylor and Francis on current approaches to workplace learning.
+Her contribution, with Dorothy Sutherland Olsen, draws on a study of the transitions that arise through the introduction of new technologies into existing workplaces.

 Publications since 2009

 - Edwards, A., Daniels, H., Gallagher, T., Leadbetter, J. & Warmington, P. (2009) Improving Inter-professional Collaborations: multi-agency working for children’s wellbeing.
 London: Routledge.